Staff

 Mr. Still began his career as the Director of Bands & Choirs at West Stanly High School in Oakboro, NC, where he conducted the Concert Band, Marching Band, Vocal Ensemble and Jazz Band.
 During his tenure, the band and choir grew substantially, including the band enrollment at West Stanly Middle School almost tripling.
 Ensembles from West Stanly consistently earned ratings of “excellent” and “superior” at state and regional music festivals and competitions.

-Mr. Still holds a Master’s of Music Education from Texas Tech University as well as a Bachelor of Music in Music Education from the University of North Carolina at Charlotte, where he was awarded the North Carolina Teaching Fellows Scholarship.
+Mr. Still holds a Master’s of Music Education from Texas Tech University (2018) as well as a Bachelor of Music in Music Education from the University of North Carolina at Charlotte (2012), where he was awarded the North Carolina Teaching Fellows Scholarship.
+He received his National Board certification in Adolescence Music in 2023.
 As a performer, Mr. Still marched trumpet with the Carolina Crown Drum and Bugle Corps in 2009, earning a silver medal at DCI World Championships and high brass honors.

 Mr. Still holds professional memberships with Phi Mu Alpha Sinfonia, the National Association for Music Education, North Carolina Music Educators Association, and the National Band Association.
 Outside of music, he enjoys golfing, hiking, running and church service opportunities.
-He lives in Willow Spring, NC, with his wife Kristen, sons Craig and Colin, and their cat Gracie.
+He lives in Willow Spring, NC, with his wife Kristen, sons Craig (5), Colin (3) and Camden (1), and their cat Gracie.

 Stephen Downing